Sandra-Be/beauty_salon/README.md

 # Features

 Each page features a responsive navigation bar which leads to right page and section of website.
+The **hero image** shows up in each page to atract clients with a positive emotions giving them the sence of professonalism and trusfull environment.
 Each page has footer with copyright information and social media icon linked to beautician’s social media page.

 **Home**

+The Home page is introduction about beautician, brand and workplace through video, which will attract clients.
+Brand images allow redirect clients to them main websites and discover more about brand.
+Information about nails is linked with gallery, so clients can see by themselves the artwork on the nails by Dee.

 **About Me**

+The Gallery page is laid out in columns of images.
+On the desktop gallery is laid into 3 columns, tablet into 2 columns and mobile devices shows one picture.
+Each picture has description underneath.
+Viewing images with description will provide clients more knowledge about beauticians work.

 **Gallery**